GridironApps/javascript-football-simulation/data/assignments.md

 ```
 {
   "name" : "go"
-  "target" : ...follow target syntax
+  "target" : ...this is a location or a player, follow target syntax
   "wait" : boolean
     if true, the script will wait for the action to finish before moving on to the next action
     if false, the script will perform the next action in parallel with this one during each tick (e.g. action 1 + action 2 in order)
+  //might add a final or target speed field, defaults to full speed
 }
 ```

+#### cut
+This is an automated action that will be activated when a players intended velocity isn't close to the same direction as their current velocity. *should not be included in a script*

 #### step
 This is a velocity limited version of "go" that will cause players to move slowly in a desired direction.

 sample syntax and options
 ```
 {
   "name" : "step"
-  "target" : ...follow target syntax
+  "target" : ...this is a location or a player, follow target syntax
   "wait" : boolean
     if true, the script will wait for the action to finish before moving on to the next action
     if false, the script will perform the next action in parallel with this one during each tick (e.g. action 1 + action 2 in order)